marshallshen/security_architecture_and_engineering/protecting_clients.md

 * What if the enemy owns it?
 * What if your enemy is supposed to own it?

+## Attack
+* Software
+    * Use program to obtain authentication
+* Physical
+    * Manipulate physical environments: temperature, radio-active waves, etc.
+* There are companies that professionally crack computer chips for buinsess (chipworks.com).

 ### Smart Cards
 ![smart card](images/smart_card.png)